Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Our method

 \subsection{Implementation Details}

 We implement our method in Mitsuba 3~\cite{jakob2022mitsuba3}, using a modified version of \emph{VPPT}~\cite{Condor2024Gaussians}.
 To maximize performance, we partition the assets at load time into a pyramid of frequencies and orientations, in order to leverage Optix ray visibility masking at the Top-level Acceleration Structure (TLAS).
 We extended Mitsuba 3 to support ray visibility masking, such that we can selectively decide which levels of the pyramid to integrate/interact with before even traversing the BVH.
 In practice, this means that each level has its own Geometry Acceleration Structure (GAS), which may be suboptimal but turns out to be more efficient than rejecting primitives after the intersection routine.
+More concretely, each pyramid level $l$ is assigned a visibility mask: